mukaz4god/Hands-on-AWS-Projects/Day 11 – Lambda Basics/README.md

 **Goal** <br/>
-Deploy a serverless function triggered by S3 events.
+To deploy a serverless function triggered by S3 events.

 **Outcome** <br/>
-Built an event-driven architecture with logging and automation.
+I built an event-driven architecture with logging and automation.